gabriel-domingues/katex-document/README.md

 # katex-document
- A useful JS application to render you .tex documents in the browser with beautiful KaTeX styling
+ A useful JS application to render you .tex documents in the browser with beautiful [Katex](https://github.com/Khan/KaTeX) styling